EndPointCorp/end-point-blog/2013/08/05/little-spree-big-performance-problems.html.md

 end
 ```

-In my application "confirm_email" was overridden and generated the pdf invoice.
+In my application “confirm_email” was overridden and generated the pdf invoice.
 The invoice listed all the products in the order and had about 200 lines in it.
 Again, it lead to the H12 timeout error.

-## Solution
+### Solution

 All emails should be sent in the background rather than in the web request.
 First, because network operations can take a long time, and second, because generating an email can also be slow.
 For example, sending in the background can be accomplished using [delayed_job gem](https://github.com/collectiveidea/delayed_job):